APPIC Program Match Number 150915

 Number of Intern Positions: 1

-Didactic experiences in the Neuropsychology specialty track are both formal and informal.
+Didactic experiences in the Neuropsychology track are both formal and informal.
 The intern will be expected to complete readings in clinical neuropsychology, especially as they pertain to pediatric populations.
 Readings will be chosen in consultation with clinical supervisors.

 The Neuropsychology intern also will attend bi-monthly Neuroradiology Rounds.
 Rounds are led by a neuroradiologist and attended by Neurology physicians, nurse practitioners, and trainees, as well as Neuropsychology faculty and trainees.
 Clinical aspects and neuroradiology findings of cases are discussed.